bennyd87708/TTTVR/README.md

 ## Features ##

-- Weapon selection UI ported from TTT
-- Default TTT UI ports (buy menu, round info, etc.)
+- Default TTT GUI ports (weapon select, buy menu, round info, etc.)
-- VR versions of default TTT HUD elements (radar, traitor traps, etc.)
+- VR versions of TTT HUD elements (radar, traitor traps, etc.)
 - Indicator for player's role at the start of the round
 - Gun muzzle position and melee weapon fixes
 - Ability to suicide with headshot like in Pavlov VR